-Rasco Term Loan
+Construction Loans

-On July 26, 2019, our wholly owned subsidiary Rasco GmbH entered into a term loan agreement with a financial institution in Germany that provided €3.4 million (Euro) that is being used to finance the expansion of our facility in Kolbermoor, Germany.
-The facility expansion project will allow us to combine the operations of multiple subsidiaries in one location as part of our strategic restructuring program.
-The loan is secured by the land and the existing building on the site.
-The loan is payable over 10 years at an annual interest rate of 0.8%.
+On July 26, 2019, one of our wholly owned subsidiaries located in Germany entered into two construction loans ("Loan Facilities") with a German financial institution providing total borrowing of €8.6 million.
+The Loan Facilities have 10-year and 15-year terms, which commenced on August 1, 2019, the initial draw-down date.
+The Loan Facilities are being utilized to finance the expansion of our facility in Kolbermoor, Germany, enabling us to combine the operations of multiple subsidiaries in one location as part of our previously announced strategic restructuring program.
+The Loan Facilities are secured by the land and the existing building on the site and bear interest at agreed upon rates based on separate €3.4 million and €5.2 million facility amounts.

+On August 1, 2019, the full €3.4 million was drawn under the first facility, which is payable over 10 years at an annual interest rate of 0.8%.
+Interest payments only are required to be made each quarter starting in September 2019 with principal and interest payments due each quarter starting in the month of December 2021.
 Principal repayments will be made over 8 years starting at the end of 2021.

+Through March 28, 2020, we drew €2.5 million under the second facility, which is payable over 15 years at an annual interest rate of 1.05%.
+Interest only payments are required to be made each month starting in December 2019 with principal and interest payments due each month starting in the month of May 2020.
+Principal repayments will be made over 15 years starting at the end of May 2020.
+As of March 28, 2020, €2.7 million had not been drawn under the second facility and is expected to be drawn in the first half of 2020.

-Only interest will be due each quarter starting in September 2019 and principal plus accrued interest will be due each quarter starting at the end of December, 2021.
-At September 28, 2019, the outstanding loan balance was \$3.7 million with none of the outstanding balance being presented as current installments of long-term debt in our consolidated balance sheets based on contractual due dates.
-The term loan is denominated in Euros and, as a result, amounts disclosed herein will fluctuate because of changes in currency exchange rates.
-The fair value of the debt approximates the carrying value at September 28, 2019.
+At March 28, 2020 and December 28, 2019, total outstanding borrowings under the Loan Facilities was \$6.6 million and \$5.5 million with \$0.4 million and \$0.3 million of the total outstanding balance being presented as current installments of long-term debt in our consolidated balance sheets based on contractual due dates, respectively.
+The loans are denominated in Euros and, as a result, amounts disclosed herein will fluctuate because of changes in currency exchange rates.
+The fair value of the debt approximates the carrying value at March 28, 2020.